 - Your employer to pay wages

-- The government to issue benefits
+- The government issues benefits

-- The IRS to issued tax refunds
+- The IRS to issue tax refunds

 With a checking account and a debit card, you can use ATMs to deposit cash, checks, and money orders.